-APPENDIX 2 - JAVA CARD SYSTEM - OPEN CONFIGURATION OPTIONAL 2.2.2 FEATURES
+APPENDIX 2: JAVA CARD SYSTEM - OPEN CONFIGURATION OPTIONAL FEATURES

-8.1 OVERVIEW
+1. OVERVIEW

-This Appendix introduces the security elements specific to the optional features in Java Card specifications version 2.2.2.
+This Appendix introduces the security elements specific to the optional features in Java Card specifications.
 This concerns the biometric templates management and the extended memory feature described hereafter:

 - The Extended Memory feature is an API-based mechanism to access the external memory outside the addressable Java Card VM space. - The Biometric templates feature if integrated into the TOE shall be securely managed.
 This includes: (1) Atomic update of biometric reference templates and try counter, (2) No rollback on the biometric-checking function, (3) Keeping the reference template (once initialized) secret (for instance, no clear-biometric-reading function), (4) Enhanced protection of biometric template's security attributes (state, try counter...) in confidentiality and integrity.